 nephew, the Duke of York, was the next in line to rule.
 He married Anne Hyde,

 daughter to Charles II's chief advisor, the Earl of Clarendon.
 Whether through

 years of Royal inbreeding or just bad luck, the Stuarts were not a hearty family,

-and although this union bore eight children, only Mary and her younger sister,
+and although this union bore eight children, only Mary (linked to the Hause family through this legend) and her younger sister,

 This did not go over well with the largely Protestant Parliament, or the people of England, because the Duke was in line to become the next King.
-So the Duke used his daughter, Mary (pictured at left), to ease their discontent.
+So the Duke used his daughter, Mary, to ease their discontent.
 And nothing pleases the masses like a good, old-fashioned Royal Wedding.

 Pressured by a very Protestant Parliament, the very Catholic Duke of York agreed to the marriage of Princess Mary to William, falsely assuming that it would improve his popularity.
 But it didn't work, and in fact it eventually sealed his doom after his ascension to the throne as King of England.

 Mary started the marriage in the Palatinate feeling very homesick, and to make matters worse, she found William repulsive.
 She then had three pregnancies that all ended in miscarriage or stillbirth.
 Still, Mary became popular with the Dutch people, but her husband neglected or even mistreated her.
 William maintained a long affair with Elizabeth Villiers, one of Mary's ladies-in-waiting.
 But despite this, Mary eventually came to love both the man and the Netherlands.

 ease the fears of Protestant England: By converting to Roman Catholicism on his